 I drove down 2nd Street on Saturday morning before leaving Memphis, and couldn’t believe my eyes.
 New trees, planted no more than ten years ago, were clad in leaves of the most vibrant red.
 One side of the road was lined with condominiums, surely less then ten years old themselves, while the other side offered a view of the Pyramid, a one-time sports arena.
 A real estate office on the next corner specialized in flipping condos and townhomes.
 The building’s exterior featured a pastel mural with the words “I am free.”

 A few blocks north of here, at 826 N. Second Street, lies the Burkle Estate, one of the most interesting museums in the city.
-Here, a cellar staircase during the heyday of Memphis’s slave trade granted fugitive slaves along the Underground Railroad a few days’ worth of safe passage until they could escape to a north-bound steamship on the Mississippi River, just two blocks west.
+Here, a staircase leading down to the cellar served a second purpose during the heyday of Memphis’s slave trade, granting fugitive slaves along the Underground Railroad a few days’ worth of safe passage until they could escape to a north-bound steamship on the Mississippi River, just two blocks west.
 Slave Haven, as the Burkle Estate is referred to today, is an eye-opening museum.
 It is open until 5 p.m. in the summer and 4 p.m. the rest of the year.

 Though emotionally shaken by my visit to Slave Haven, I smiled as I left uptown, remarking at how much nicer the neighborhood seemed than the streets in and around Soulsville.
 My smile faded, however, as I passed a pair of side-by-side liquor stores, customers leaning against the sides of the buildings, sipping malt liquor from brown paper bags.